garsua/aiida-gollum/docs/plugins/gollum.rst

         0 0 10
         2 2  2 """

-The first colum of the ``atom`` block indicates the lead number or the extended molecule (0), the second column the number of principal layers in each lead (0 again for the extended molecule) and the third column the number of atoms in each lead.
+The first column of the ``atom`` block indicates the lead number or the extended molecule (0), the second column the number of principal layers in each lead (0 again for the extended molecule) and the third column the number of atoms in each lead.
 From these numbers the plugin